skuro1439/issue-agent/website/docs/core-concept/arch.md

 ## Overview
 ![overview.png](overview.png)

-1. We run runner on host machine or GitHub Actions
+1. We run the runner on the host machine or GitHub Actions
-2. Runner starts the agent container with Docker
+2. The runner starts the agent container using Docker
-3. Agent container executes the agent binary
+3. The agent container executes the agent binary
-4. Agent binary communicates with LLM
+4. The agent binary communicates with LLM
-5. Agent only executes the limited functions
+5. The agent only executes the restricted functions
-6. Finally, agent creates a pull request to GitHub
+6. Finally, the agent creates a pull request to GitHub

 ## Runner

-Runner is a program that runs the agent container simply for users.
+The runner is a program that simply runs the agent container for users.

 ## Use Docker Container